Henk van Brussel

-Henk van Brussel ([ˈɦɛŋk fɑm ˈbrʏsəl]; 12 June 1936 – 7 October 2007) was a football player and manager from the Netherlands.
+Henk van Brussel ([ˈɦɛŋk fɑm ˈbrʏsəl]; 12 June 1936 – 7 October 2007) was a Dutch football player and manager.

 Playing career

-Club

 Van Brussel played for local side Excelsior '31 and was part of the Go Ahead squad that won promotion to the Eredivisie in 1963.

 Managerial career

 Van Brussel worked for Go Ahead Eagles, Rohda Raalte (amateurs), SC Heerenveen, De Graafschap, FC Groningen and SC Heracles.
 At Heerenveen his playing style was called the "Brussels Luna Park", because of his open attacking play which resulted in a surge in attendances.

 Death

 Van Brussel died from heart failure during a vacation stay in Turkey.